ivangfr/kubernetes-minikube-environment/movies-api-elk-prometheus-grafana/README.md

   - Access `Grafana` website
   - Login using username `admin` and password `admin`
   - Skip the next screen in case you don't want to change the credentials
-  - In the main Grafana page, click on the `Gear` icon and then on `Add data source` button
+  - In the main Grafana page, hover mouse over the `Gear` icon and click `Data source` submenu
+  - Click `Add data source` button
   - Select `Prometheus`
-  - In the `HTTP` section, set `my-prometheus-operator-prometheus:9090` in the URL field
+  - In the `HTTP` section, set `my-prometheus-operator-prometheus:9090` to the `URL` field
-  - Click on `Save & Test` button.
+  - Click `Save & Test` button.
 A green message saying `Data source is working` should appear
-  - Click on `+` icon on the menu and start creating a new dashboard
+  - Click `+` icon on the menu and start creating a new dashboard

 ## Cleanup